Free-energy estimates from nonequilibrium trajectories under varying-temperature protocols

-{\em Acknowledgments.---} I thank Corneel Casert for comments on the paper.
+I thank Corneel Casert and David Sivak for comments on the paper, and Fr\'ed\'eric van Wijland for bringing~\cc{brey1990generalized} to my attention.
 Code for the trap model can be found here\c{trap_github}.
 Code for doing neuroevolutionary learning of Ising model protocols can be found here\c{demon_github}, which accompanies~\cc{whitelam2023demon} (for this paper we neglect the shear term, Eq.
 (7), used in that work).
 This work was performed at the Molecular Foundry at Lawrence Berkeley National Laboratory, supported by the Office of Basic Energy Sciences of the U.S. Department of Energy under Contract No. DE-AC02--05CH11231.